-On August 7, 2017, MVP Health Insurance Company (MVPHIC or "the carrier") submitted its First Quarter 2018 (1Q18) and Second Quarter 2018 (2Q18) Grandfathered1 Small Group EPO/PPO Rate Filing to the Board via the System for Electronic Rate and Form Filing (SERFF).2 On August 14, 2017, the Office of the Health Care Advocate (HCA), a special project within Vermont Legal Aid representing the interests of Vermont health insurance consumers, entered an appearance as a party to this filing.
+On August 9, 2017, MVP Health Insurance Company (MVPHIC or "the carrier") submitted its First Quarter 2018 (1Q18) and Second Quarter 2018 (2Q18) Large Group EPO/PPO Rate Filing to the Board via the System for Electronic Rate and Form Filing (SERFF).
+On August 14, 2017, the Office of the Health Care Advocate (HCA), a special project within Vermont Legal Aid representing the interests of Vermont health insurance consumers, entered an appearance as a party to this filing.

-On September 19, 2017, the Board posted to the web the Department of Financial Regulation's (DFR) analysis regarding this filing's impact on the insurer's solvency.
-On October 6, 2017, the Board posted to the web an actuarial memorandum provided by its contract actuaries, Lewis & Ellis (L&E).
-The Board accepted written public comments on this filing through October 21, 2017.
+On September 19, 2017, the Board posted to the web the Department of Financial Regulation's (DFR) analysis regarding the filing's impact on the insurer's solvency.
+On October 12, 2017, the Board posted to the web an actuarial memorandum provided by its contract actuaries, Lewis & Ellis (L&E).
+On October 17, 2017, the carrier amended the filing to keep certain plans within this block of business certified as Qualified High Deductible Health Plans (QHDHP).
+The Board accepted written public comments on this filing through October 23, 2017.
 Pursuant to GMCB Rule 2.000, § 2.309(a)(1), the parties waived hearing and filed memoranda in lieu thereof.